 Lavender dandelion jelly tastes like a floral infused honey that is sure to elevate your peanut butter and jelly sandwiches.

-EASY White clover Jelly
+White Clover Jelly

 Kim Simmons